 - How often do you want to have sex?

 - What about sex toys? etc

-These are some of the most common reasons for why newlyweds fight . remeber Marriage is about finding balance and a rythem that works for both of you.
+These are some of the most common reasons why newlyweds fight. remember Marriage is about finding balance and a rhythm that works for both of you.